I run 3 Hugo blogs for different purposes.

 --site [SITE_ID]

 Absolute path required for --dir.
 Using a relative path deploys based on the current working directory, uploading the wrong files.
+This mistake results in deploying an empty directory or files from a different project entirely.

 Local Development